Ivans-11/base-kan/README.md

 ## Introduction

 The `base-kan` project focuses on the implementation, testing, and comparison of various basis functions of the KAN model.
-The KAN model is a framework used in various computational and data analysis applications.
+The KAN model is a different neural network architecture from the MLP, as detailed in the paper ["KAN: Kolmogorov-Arnold Networks"](https://arxiv.org/abs/2404.19756).
 This repository aims to provide a comprehensive set of tools and examples to demonstrate the effectiveness of different basis functions within the KAN model.

-## Features

-- Implementation of various basis functions for the KAN model
-- Comprehensive testing framework
-- Comparison tools for different basis functions

 ## Installation